osgav/osgav-source/content/post/whois-osgav.md

 ### osgav.run

-`https://osgav.run/` is my personal blog - a place for me to ramble, and write about projects I'm working on.
+`https://osgav.run/` is my personal blog - a place for me to ramble and write about projects I'm working on.
 Historically I've not been an avid blogger, but this changes now!
 Starting with a shiny new lightweight blogging framework and polished [writing and publishing workflow...](/page/projects/hugo-build-and-publish-workflow)

 So who am I?
 And what do I do?

 ### gavin mcgough

+I've been interested in computers and the internet for a little over a decade, began "studying" them about 8 years ago and in the last few years started a career in Operations...

 As a Global Availability & Performance Engineer, or more generally a Systems Engineer, I find myself using a multitude of web portals, tools and API integrations to monitor, analyze and optimize the health of a high traffic global travel search engine: Skyscanner